La Araucana: Subject matter

 The work describes the initial phase of the Arauco War which evolved from the Spanish conquest attempt of southern Chile.
 The war would come to shape the economics, politics and social life of Chile for centuries.
 Ercilla placed the lesser conquests of the Spanish in Chile at the core of his poem, because the author was a participant in the conquest and the story is based on his experiences there.

 Development

 On scraps of paper in the lulls of fighting, Ercilla jotted down versified octaves about the events of the war and his own part in it.
 These stanzas he later gathered together and augmented in number to form his epic.
 In the minds of the Chilean people La Araucana is a kind of Iliad that exalts the heroism, pride, and contempt of pain and death of the legendary Araucanian leaders and makes them national heroes today.
-Thus we see Ercilla appealing to the concept of the "noble savage," which has its origins in classical authors and took on a new lease of life in the renaissance – c.f.
-Montaigne's essay "Des Canibales", and was destined to have wide literary currency in European literature two centuries later.
+Thus we see Ercilla appealing to the concept of the "noble savage," which has its origins in classical authors and took on a new lease of life in the renaissance – cf. Montaigne's essay "Des Canibales", and was destined to have wide literary currency in European literature two centuries later.
 He had, in fact, created a historical poem of the war in Chile which immediately inspired many imitations.